STRATEGIC PLANNING SOLVES FOR 3 LEVELS OF STRATEGY

 - Strategy consulting project

-Most strong CEOs and leaders spend a large portion of their mental capacity strategic planning.
+Most strong CEOs and leaders spend a large portion of their mental capacity on strategic planning.
 They are constantly reframing their strategic context, thinking of new goals, initiatives, ways of organizing, etc.

 At any level, formal strategic planning typically follows four high-level steps: